Church of Saint Sava: Planning

-The competition itself was not successful, no first-prize winner was announced.
-None of the entries sufficed the public and professional opinion.
-Most entries had even not fulfilled the guidelines, most proposed designs were based on models of the Gračanica Monastery as the main representative of national Serbian medieval architecture or even the Haghia Sophia.
+The 1926–27 competition saw entries from major architects in the country.
+All final proposals had to be submitted before May 1927.
+Besides Bogdan Nestorović and Aleksandar Deroko, entries came from Dragiša Brašovan, Milan Zloković, Milutin Borisavljević, Branko Krstić and Petar Krstić, Žarko Tatić, Aleksej Papkov, Miladin Prljević and others.
+The commission included Patriarch Dimitrije, Jovan Cvijić, Andra Stevanović and Bogdan Popović, Pera Popović and Momir Korunović.
+The commission declined to name a winning entry, as none of the entries had fulfilled the tender criteria.
+The commission criticised the minor quality of most of the entries, and that none of the entries sufficed the public and professional opinion.
+Most proposed designs were based on models of the Gračanica Monastery as the main representative of national Serbian medieval architecture or even the Hagia Sophia.
 It is believed that the Jury had recommended the two models.
-As with the Katholikon of Gračanica, its design was regarded the highpoint of the national architecture, and the competition manifested as the initial point in an evolving discourse about architecture and national identity in Serbian art.
-Gračanica, even not belonging to the group of memorial monasteries whose royal founders build them as burial places, became a chosen inspiration for the architects.
-They saw it as a modern source of inspiration in the quest for a true national style.
+As with the katholikon of Gračanica, its design was regarded the highpoint of the national architecture, and the competition manifested as the initial point in an evolving discourse about architecture and national identity in Serbian art.
+Gračanica, which was not a memorial (burial) monastery, became a chosen inspiration for the architects who saw it as a modern source of inspiration in the quest for a true national style.